 In a cast iron, heat the canola oil over medium-high heat.
 Brown the sausages for 2-3 minutes per side.
 Don’t worry the sausages will cook through in the slow cooker.
 Set browned sausages aside.

 Place carrots in the slow cooker.
+I used a 6 quart slow cooker.
 Then set the sausages on top.
 Cover the sausage with onion, garlic, thyme, cayenne if using, tomatoes, beans and stock.
 Season with ½ teaspoon of salt.

 Cover slow cooker and cook until the beans are tender and creamy, on low for 7 – 8 hours or high for 4 – 5 hours.